1. Gautama Buddha was born in __________.

 Explanation: The essence of Buddhism is Four Noble Truths and the Eightfold Path.

-14. The “Four Noble Truths” are associated with:
+14. The “Four Noble Truths” are associated with__________.

 A) Jainism